Cyberjusticelab/JusticeAI/src/web_client/README.md

 -/theme                             // styling
 ```

-Vue.js is component based Javascript framework, therefore each `.vue` file creates an reusable component.
+Vue.js is component based Javascript framework, therefore each `.vue` file creates a reusable component.
 Each component is able to be ran independently.

 So far in our application, we have:
 - `Landing.vue`: the landing page component is used to handle first time users